CBHS Health logo

 Cervical cancer

-Cervical cancer is one of the most preventable cancers.
-One in 180 women will be diagnosed in their lifetime.
-Since a national screening program for cervical cancer began in 1991, the death rate for this cancer has halved.
-With the 2017 introduction of an improved Cervical Screening Test in place of the Pap smear test, it is expected that cervical cancer rates and deaths will decline by at least a further 20%.
+Cervical cancer is one of the most preventable cancers, and Australia is on track to become the first country in the word to eliminate cervical cancer.
+Since a national screening program for cervical cancer began in 1991, the incidence and mortality rates due to cervical cancer have halved in Australia.
+With the 2017 introduction of an improved Cervical Screening Test in place of the pap smear test, it is expected that cervical cancer rates and deaths will decline by at least a further 20%.

 You're more at risk of developing cervical cancer if you: